 Serbia: Sustainable Tourism for Rural Development

-Programme interventions are being implemented at the national and local levels, and include:
+Programme interventions were implemented at the national and local levels, and were aimed at:

-i) Developing a national policy framework necessary for diversifying rural economies through tourism;
+- Developing a national policy framework for diversifying rural economies through tourism;

-- The JP supported the development of the National Rural Tourism Master Plan for Serbia which has been approved by the Government of Serbia.
-It comprises a Diagnostic, Strategy, Action Plan and Implementation Plan.
-All phases of the formulation and approval of the Master Plan were consultative, with workshops organized at national and regional level.
-The Master Plan is currently being submitted to Parliament for ratification.
-The National Rural Tourism Master Plan contains the framework for the development of child, youth and family tourism.
+- The JP supported the development of the National Rural Tourism Master Plan that was approved by the Government.
+It comprises a Diagnostic, Strategy, Action Plan and Implementation Plan and contains the framework and principles for the development of child, youth and family tourism.
 The National Rural Development Council was also constituted.

 - To enhance capacity for sustainable rural tourism, over 1,000 rural tourism stakeholders were trained through workshops, practical trainings and coaching in programmes mainly concentrating on energy efficiency and sustainable use of resources.
-Partnerships between public, civil and private sectors in four regional stakeholder groups were fostered through all 66 projects granted within Grant Scheme 2011 and executed in the reporting period.
+The programme also facilitated critical networking for groups and individuals involved in rural tourism (providers, Local Tourism Offices, Municipalities, civil society).

-- A Study on Access to Services of Women and Children in Rural Areas has been completed and published.
-The study analyses the problems of access to education, social and health care, and offers recommendations for national institutions dealing with key services.
-The Study is being promoted at national level and in target regions.
+- A Study on Access to Services of Women and Children in Rural Areas was completed and promoted at national level and in target regions.